Han Xu (basketball)

-Han Xu (韩旭 (韓旭, Hán xù); born 31 October 1999) is a Chinese basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
-Han was drafted in the second round (14th overall) by the Liberty in the 2019 WNBA Draft.
-She has represented China at the 2016 FIBA Under-17 World Championship for Women, the 2017 FIBA Under-19 Women's Basketball World Cup and the 2018 FIBA Women's Basketball World Cup and 2022 FIBA Women's Basketball World Cup.
+Han Xu (韩旭 (韓旭, Hán xù); born 31 October 1999) is a Chinese professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+Han was drafted by the New York Liberty with the 14th overall pick in the 2019 WNBA draft.
+She represents the China women's national basketball team.

+Early life

+Han was born in Shijiazhuang, Hebei, China.

+Professional career

+WCBA

+Han played three seasons for the Xinjiang Magic Deer in the Women's Chinese Basketball Association (WCBA) between 2018 and 2021.
+She then played for the Sichuan JinQiang Chengdu / Yuanda Meile between 2021 and 2025.
+She was named WCBA MVP in 2021 and 2022.

 WNBA

-Han was drafted by the New York Liberty 14th overall in the 2019 WNBA draft.
+Han was drafted by the New York Liberty with the 14th overall pick in the 2019 WNBA draft.
 She was the youngest player in her draft class.

-In her rookie season, she was the tallest player in the league and the second-tallest player in league history.
+In her rookie season, she was the tallest player in the league and the second-tallest player in league history, behind Margo Dydek.
 She drew comparisons to male Chinese international basketball player Yao Ming.

-In May 2020, it was announced that Han would sit out the 2020 WNBA season to remain in China due to the coronavirus pandemic.
+In May 2020, it was announced that Han would sit out the 2020 WNBA season to remain in China due to the COVID-19 pandemic After sitting out the 2021 WNBA season as well, she returned to the Liberty for the 2022 season and again for the 2023 season.

+WNBL

+On 11 October 2025, Han signed with the Perth Lynx of the Women's National Basketball League (WNBL) in Australia for the 2025–26 season.

-National Team Career
+National team career

-Han Xu was selected as Google All-Star Five in 2022 FIBA Women's Basketball World Cup.
-She Averaged 12.4 points, 8.4 rebounds and 1.7 blocks per game, helping China take their first silver medal since the last time the event was hosted in Australia back in 1994.
-In the semi-final game versus Australia, Han Xu had a career night for China with a stunning performance as she equalled the FIBA Women's Basketball World Cup blocks record with 5 swats.
+Han represented China at the 2016 FIBA Under-17 World Championship for Women, 2017 FIBA Under-19 Women's Basketball World Cup, 2018 FIBA Women's Basketball World Cup and 2022 FIBA Women's Basketball World Cup.
+She was selected to the All-Star Five at the 2022 World Cup.
+She averaged 12.4 points, 8.4 rebounds and 1.7 blocks per game, helping China win the silver medal.
+In the semi-final game against Australia, Han had a career high for China amd equalled the FIBA Women's Basketball World Cup blocks record with five.
 She also accumulated an efficiency score of 33 after registering 19 points from 80 percent floor shooting and completing a double-double with 11 rebounds.
+At the 2023 FIBA Women's Asia Cup, she was named tournament MVP.